luchongzhi666/-/README.md

 # for liverpool fc
 first,as a liverpool fan,i am happy to know that we win Southampton fc.But the Manchester City fc will face Aston Villa fc.It will tells us who is the champion in 2021-2022.
-We march on the Eurpean Cup,will face real mardrid.It will be a nice race.I hope we can be the winner.
+We successfully enter final of the Eurpean Cup,we will face real mardrid fc.It will be a nice race.I hope we can be the winner.
                                                                                                                       -- 2022-05-18 20:43